8 Ways to Give Your Home a New Look and Feel This Year

 Another small step that makes a big difference in your home’s energy consumption is checking the condition of your furnace, air conditioning unit, or boiler.
 The U.S. Department of Energy has a great resource for diagnosing some common air conditioner problems, so you can speak the same language as your HVAC repair technician.

-If your heating and air conditioning systems are beyond repair, it might be time to look into more modern systems.
+If your HVAC systems are beyond repair, it might be time to look into more modern systems.
 You can reduce your air conditioning energy use by 20-50% when you switch to a high-efficiency air conditioner.
 Installing modern air conditioning systems is not only more energy-efficient, but can also be much more customizable to your personal needs than older models.

-For all of your heating and air conditioning needs throughout the Springfield area, contact All Klear Plumbing, Heating and Cooling online to learn how we can help!
+For all of your HVAC needs throughout the Springfield area, contact All Klear All Hours online to learn how we can help!

 - Add a Fresh Coat of Paint (or Some Wallpaper)